HomeEnvironmentThe Life-Saving Benefits of Green Buildings: A Study Revealed

 Green initiatives and climate change have been at the forefront of the sustainability movement for years.
 Now, COVID-19 has spread from country to country across the world, disrupting the climate change conversation.

 However, a new Harvard study suggests that the two factors are more connected than individuals may believe.
-The study demonstrates the need for green buildings in the midst of these two existential factors.
+The study demonstrates the need for green buildings amid these two existential factors.

 Green buildings are environmentally friendly and emphasize the importance of human health and protecting the environment through their materials, output, and design.
 Focusing on green buildings can save companies and communities money while encouraging productivity and a healthy relationship with indoor and outdoor environments.